aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/perform-modeling-3-6-subjects-of-interest-to-the-system.md

 title: 'Perform Modeling: 3.6.
 Subjects of Interest to the System'
 ---

+# Perform Modeling: 3.6.
+Subjects of Interest to the System

 The Example in the First Row of the Table

 Review the example in the first row of the table.
 If necessary, revisit the theoretical material.
 Fill in the empty cells in the rows following the example.